intel/intel-extension-for-pytorch/cpu/latest/_sources/tutorials/features/nhwc.md.txt

 PyTorch refers to NCHW as `torch.contiguous_format` (the default memory format) and to NHWC as `torch.channels_last`, which is a new feature as of the 1.5 release.

 TensorFlow uses NHWC as the default memory format because NHWC has a performance advantage over NCHW.
-On CPU platforms, we propose to optimize Channels Last memory path for ihe following reasons:
+On CPU platforms, we propose to optimize Channels Last memory path for the following reasons:
 * **Performance** - NHWC performance is not as good as blocked memory format (nChw16c), but it is close, and much better performance than NCHW.
 * **User Experience** - Operator coverage of NHWC would be higher than blocked memory format (`to_mkldnn()` method), so user experience is better.
 To be specific, it is difficult to enable operators that manipulates `dim` on blocked format such as `sum(dim=?)`.
 You would need to convert tensor from blocked memory format back to NHWC using `to_dense()`, before feeding it into `sum()`.
 This is naturally supported on Channels Last memory format already.
 * **Upstream** - Will be easier since CPU doesn't hold secret ingredient and both inference and training will be covered.